Mesh-free free-form lensing I: Methodology and application to mass reconstruction: Conclusions

-We are well aware that our simple reconstruction of the mock lens was performed under very ideal conditions and shall indeed just serve as a first-order proof of principles.
-Our main intention in this work was to lay out the mathematical and algorithmic framework which we will make frequent use of in the future.
-As a next step, we will test our new method with much more realistic ray-tracing simulations along the lines of \citet{Meneghetti2010a} and \citet{Rasia2012}, where we will create realistic astronomical images, including all relevant noises, from a lensing scenario with a numerically simulated cluster as deflector.
+An application to known, real observed lenses has to follow together with a comparison to other reconstruction techniques based on gravitational lensing.
 Furthermore, we are planning to apply our method not only to mass-reconstruction applications but extend our work to lens-source plane mapping.
 While lensing features are usually observed on very regular meshes in the lens plane, due to the pixelization scheme of CCD images, the lens mapping transforms this regular pattern into a very irregular one in the source plane.
 This is a problem both in ray-tracing simulations \citep{Meneghetti2008} and in the source-plane reconstructions of lensed sources \citep[see e.g.][and references therein]{Dye2005,Vegetti2009,Tagore2014} Finally, we will apply our reconstruction method to real data and we will explore the usefulness of our approach in the field of PSF interpolation, which also deals with the irregular pattern of star positions in the fields of astronomical observations.
 Improvements to our general implementation may stem from the introduction of a spatially varying shape parameter \citep{Fornberg2007}, although most recent developments in applied mathematics may allows us to discard the shape parameter altogether when using polyharmonic spline-type RBFs (Bengt Fornberg, private communication).